robvdw/CMIDAT01K-DATA-SCIENCE-for-IOT/README.md

 __DEADLINE ===> week 10 OP03 collegejaar 2021-2022 <====__

 # Grading
-This course wil be graded acoording to the rules and defintions as oulined in:
+This course wil be graded according to the rules and defintions as oulined in:

 https://github.com/robvdw/CMIDAT01K-DATA-SCIENCE-for-IOT/blob/master/Docs/BEOORDELINGS_MODEL_DS_for_IoT_V2021.pdf